England national netball team

 The England national netball team, also known as the Vitality Roses, represent England Netball in international netball tournaments such as the Netball World Cup, the Commonwealth Games, the Netball Quad Series, the Taini Jamison Trophy, the Fast5 Netball World Series and the European Netball Championship.
 They have also competed at the World Games.
 England made their Test debut in 1949.
 Their best result in a major tournament is a gold medal in the 2018 Commonwealth Games.
-As of 1 June 2025, England are ranked fourth in the World Netball Rankings.
+As of 1 March 2026, England are ranked third in the World Netball Rankings.

 History

 Early tests

 England made their Test debut on 7 May 1949 with 25–3 win over Scotland.
 The match was played at the General Electric Company ground on Preston Road, Wembley during the 1949 England Scotland Wales Netball Series.
 England also played Wales for the first time on the same day, again winning 25–3.
 In 1954, England played Northern Ireland for the first time.
 On 12 May 1956, England hosted a touring Australia.
 It was the first time England played an overseas team.
 Australia won 14–11 at Harringay Arena before a crowd of more than 5,000.
 Later in 1956, England played an away series against South Africa, winning all three tests.